symfony/symfony-docs/guides/service_container/index.rst

         // ...
     }

-In Symfony2, youll constantly use services provided by the Symfony core or other third-party bundles to perform tasks such as rendering templates (``templating``), sending emails (``mailer``), or accessing information on the request (``request``).
+In Symfony2, you'll constantly use services provided by the Symfony core or other third-party bundles to perform tasks such as rendering templates (``templating``), sending emails (``mailer``), or accessing information on the request (``request``).